About Me

 To reverse this, we need systemic and cultural change, not just in policies but in how we think, live and govern.

-Solving this crisis requires more than policy change, it demands a transformation in how we relate to ourselves, each other and the world.
-This is where mindfulness, compassion and reconnection come in:
+Solving this crisis requires both systemic change, and demands a transformation in how we relate to ourselves, each other and the world.

-✔ Self-awareness and inner resilience → Reconnecting with ourselves means slowing down, listening to our minds and bodies and developing the clarity to make choices that support wellbeing.
-Mindfulness and movement-based practices can offer this, but they must be accessible to all, not just the privileged few.
+Self-awareness and inner resilience.
+Reconnecting with ourselves begins with slowing down, listening to our minds and bodies, and developing the clarity to choose what truly supports wellbeing.
+Mindfulness and embodied practices can build this inner capacity, but they must be made accessible across all communities, not reserved for the privileged or positioned as personal fixes for systemic problems.

 The Barriers to Reconnection